anton-k/talks/csound-journal/Csound-expression-paper.md

 Everything can be combined  by applying the functions to values.
 There is no special syntax beyond this simple idea.
 This can greatly enhance the productivity of the Csound user.
 Also the Haskell gives the user ability to package things into the libraries and easily redistribute your synthesizers.
-You can create a packae of your own patches and workflows for performances or download someone else's modules.
+You can create a package of your own patches and workflows for performances or download someone else's modules.
 No need for include macroses.
 It just has the normal module system.